 “Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know.”

 The user has already learned a certain journey from their time on other web sites.
 You don’t want to make customers think about how your site works.
 There are certain human behaviors that we unconsciously learn and acquire.
-When someone shows us something outside of what we have already learned, we feel rejection.
-That is why certain design patterns are promoted by the design systems that we use every day, such as Google, Facebook, Instagram, and more.
+Certainly, when someone shows us something outside of what we have already learned, we feel rejection.
+That is why the design systems promote certain design patterns that we use every day, such as Google, Facebook, Instagram, and more

 The goal of UX design is to optimize things.
 If the user already knows a certain pattern, it must be reused.